First Time User? Sign Up Now

 Most CNS embryonal tumors are medulloblastomas.
 Medulloblastomas are fast-growing tumors that form in brain cells in the cerebellum.
 The cerebellum is at the lower back part of the brain between the cerebrum and the brain stem.
 The cerebellum controls movement, balance, and posture.
 Medulloblastomas sometimes spread to the bone, bone marrow, lung, or other parts of the body, but this is rare.

-There are four types of nonmedulloblastoma embryonal tumors:
+There are six types of nonmedulloblastoma embryonal tumors:

 Embryonal tumors with multilayered rosettes (ETMR) are rare tumors that form in the brain and spinal cord.
 ETMR most commonly occur in young children and are fast-growing tumors.